-" Number of processing stages
+Number of processing stages

 There are usually three kinds of stages in terms of processing.
-In the single stage all parameters such as maximum power point tracking, control of grid current, and voltage amplification all are handled by the inverter itself.
-In dual stage inverters we use additional DC/DC converter for MPPT.
-Pulse width modulation (PWM) is used to control the grid current and in third case, each module is independently connected to its own DC/DC converter and all are joined together to the same inverter which controls the grid current.
+In the single stage all parameters such as maximum power point tracking, control of grid current, and voltage stage inverters we use additional DC/DC converter for MPPT.
+Pulse width modulation (PWM) is used to control In this paper we are discussing the use of inverters in solar the grid current and in third case, each module is independently connected to its own DC/DC converter and THE PULSE WIDTH MODULATION INVERTERS all are joined together to the same inverter which controls As discussed earlier the sinusoidal waveform at the inverter the grid current.

-" Use of decoupling capacitors
+\equiv Use of decoupling capacitors

 In order to keep the capacitor as small as possible, electrolytic capacitor can be replaced by thin film capacitor.
 In case of three phase inverter the capacitor must be 10 times smaller [9].
-The capacitor determines the life of the inverter and it can be placed in parallel with the PV modules or in the DC link between the inverter stages.
+The capacitor determines the life of the inverter and it can be placed in parallel with the PV modules or in the (a) External control of ac output voltage DC link between the inverter stages.

-" Isolation between AC side and DC side
+\equiv Isolation between AC side and DC side

 It is very important to isolate the DC side of solar power system with the AC side of the Grid and that requirement is fulfilled by using isolated transformer installed at the output side of inverter.
 As transformer of a commercial frequency is required therefore that can increase the overall weight of the inverter.
 In order to reduce the weight of inverter, high frequency AC circuit is provided for inverter between the direct current and the commercial AC system.
-The transformer is then used at high frequency part of the circuit and to achieve the isolation between AC and DC sides.
+The static frequency and scale but with variable pulse width. transformer is then used at high frequency part of the circuit and to achieve the isolation between AC and DC sides.

 Transformer less inverters can also be used and in that case no isolating transformer is required instead a circuit for detecting the DC component at AC circuit and ground detection circuit in DC circuit is required.

-According to [10] a utility connected inverter which has a very high performance current control scheme can be used effectively in order to improve the power quality in grid connected distribution systems when there is a lot of instability.
+According to [10] a utility connected inverter which has a very high performance current control scheme can be used frequency.
+The energy supplied to the load is mostly depend effectively in order to improve the power quality in grid on the modulating signal. connected distribution systems when there is a lot of instability.

-Inverters to synchronize Grid Tied systems with the Utility
+- Inverters to synchronize Grid Tied systems with the utility

 The gird connected inverters are used to integrate the photovoltaic power system with the main utility Grid by using the topologies and the codes for Grid Integration.
-The standard of power provided by the photovoltaic system for the on-site AC loads and for the power delivered to the utility is judged and governed by practices and quality standards on voltage, flicker, frequency, harmonics and power factor as per recommended by ANSI/IEEE Std 519-1981
+The standard of power provided by the photovoltaic system for the on-site AC loads and for the power delivered to the utility is judged and governed by practices and quality standards on voltage, flicker, frequency, harmonics and power factor as per recommended by ANSI/IEEE Std 519-1981.